 - The RECs take responsibility for the review and oversight of research projects that engage with research participants through interactions and/or interventions, and/or use individually identifiable data about living individuals.

-- Their work is shaped by core principles of justice, beneficence, and respect for people.
+- Their work is shaped by core principles of justice, beneficence, and respect.

 - RECs typically require detailed protocol information relating to: